 The New Zealand enterprise carries on a business of liquor wholesaling and distribution.
 Its international related party dealings are limited to recharges for support services provided to the NZ business and intercompany balances that may arise from time to time.
+The NZ business pays tax in NZ at the corporate tax rate of 28%.

-The Chinese enterprise carries on a business of selling food and liquor into the Chinese market and providing support services to the Australian business in relation to sales to Chinese customers through third party online platforms.
-The international related party dealings are limited to the sale of food and liquor to the Chinese business and recharges for support services provided by the Chinese business.
+The Chinese enterprise carried on a business of selling food and liquor into the Chinese market and providing support services to the Australian business in relation to sales to Chinese customers through third party online platforms.
+The international related party dealings was limited to the sale of food and liquor to the Chinese business and recharges for support services provided by the Chinese business.
+Metcash now only holds a 15% ownership interest in this business.